Key Takeaway

 Injections 2-3 (Weeks 2-3)

 Confidence builds quickly.
 You have done it before and know what to expect.
-The mechanical steps (remove cap, position pen, unlock, press) become more fluid.
+The mechanical steps (remove cap, position pen, access, press) become more fluid.
 Most patients spend less than 2 minutes on the entire process by week 3.

 Injections 4-8 (Weeks 4-8)